guettli/alternatives-to-kubernetes/README.md

 On the other hand I want to learn new stuff, because I am curious.

-Before choosing my next steps, I create this list to get an overview.
+Before choosing a Containerization Platforms, I create this list to get an overview.

 My background: I like self-hosting (aka on-premise).
 I use Linux since 1996 and can help myself in most cases.